vonongit/TechHealth-CDK-Migration/IMPLEMENTATION.md

 ### Technology Decisions
 **Why CDK over CloudFormation or Terraform?**
 - This was a personal decision for me, I am most comfortable with Terraform because it is cloud agnostic meaning it can be used for multiple cloud providers.
-I have less experience with CDK, but learning its benefits with CloudFormation Stacks encouraged me to expand my hands-on skills.
+I have less experience with CDK, but learning its benefits with CloudFormation Stacks encouraged me to expand my hand on skills.

 **Why TypeScript over Python/other languages?**

-### Why TypeScript Over Python?
+- ### Why TypeScript Over Python?

 I chose TypeScript for its compile-time type checking, which catches errors before deployment.
 Coming from Terraform, I made several syntax mistakes during development (like `ec2.peer` vs `ec2.Peer` - capitalization matters in TypeScript).
 The TypeScript compiler caught these immediately, whereas Python would have failed during CDK synthesis or deployment, wasting time and AWS resources.